- M.A. Latin Literature, University of California, Berkeley

 - H.P.
 Kraus Fellowship at the Beinecke Library, 2005

-- Award for Excellence in Teaching in General Education, 2001
+- USC or School/Dept Award for Teaching, Award for Excellence in Teaching in General Education, 2001

-- Bringing Renaissance Drama to General Education, 2000
+- USC Innovative Teaching Award, Bringing Renaissance Drama to General Education, 2000

-- Arnold L. and Lois S. Graves Prize for Teaching in the Humanities, 2000
+- USC or School/Dept Award for Teaching, Arnold L. and Lois S. Graves Prize for Teaching in the Humanities, 2000

 - Sarai Ribicoff Award for Undergraduate Teaching at Yale College, 1993-1994